DavidBatoDev/alertech-iot-device/README.md

-# 🚨 IoT Fire Safety and Intrusion Detection System
+# Alertech IoT Fire Safety and Intrusion Detection System

 This project is an IoT-based Fire Safety and Intrusion Detection System that utilizes ESP32, Firebase, and real-time notifications to enhance safety and security.